thegetty/quire-docs/content/docs-v1/v1-tutorial.md

 is a riotous energy, the noisy ebullition of a gang of students let loose in the halls of art.
 ```
-6. View the changes in your browser preview.
+3. View the changes in your browser preview.

-## 7. Add Images
+## 8. Add Images

 To add more specialized features to your publication, such as images, multimedia, or citations, Quire extends Markdown’s capabilities with a set of {{< q-def "shortcodes" >}}.
 Shortcodes pull data from the YAML files in the `_data` folder and insert them into your `.md` files.
-For example, the `figures.yaml` file contains the YAML values `caption`, `src`, and `id`.
-The `id` is critical and is used in the shortcode as an indicator to pull the image from `src` and the caption from `caption` into your publication.
+For example, the `figures.yaml` file contains YAML values for `caption`, `src`, and `id`, among others.
+The `id` is critical and is used in the shortcode as an identifier.
+It pulls the image and any additional information found in the `figures.yaml` entry into the `.md` file that includes the shortcode.
 Keep in mind, if you update the information stored in `figures.yaml`, it will not only update on your page but also anywhere else that figure `id` is used.

 {{< q-figure id="quire-starter-content-change-2" >}}

+*Learn more in the [Figure Images](/docs-v1/figure-images) section of this guide.*

 ### Try it for Yourself

-1. Type the following figure image shortcode on a new line in your `preface.md` file.
+1. Type the following figure image shortcode on a new line in your `about.md` file.

 ```text
 {% figure 'fig-1' %}
 ```
 2. Save the change and check the preview in your browser.
-A new image should appear on the Preface page.
+A new image should appear on the About page.
 3. Navigate to your project’s `figures.yaml` file and look for the `id` value of `fig-1`.
 4. Make edits to the `caption` value for `fig-1` and preview your changes.

-## 8. Customize Styles
+## 9. Customize Styles

 There are number of ways you can customize the look and feel of your Quire publication, including updating the cover image or altering the colors and styles of different interface elements (like the menu, navigation bar, and links) with {{< q-def "CSS" >}} variables.